Consistency of sound over different sound systems

 When you’ve done that, this is where the paths divide for a bit.
 When using Systemwide, calibration is applied to a specific audio device through presets.
 For more information and an in-depth guide to presets follow the link here.

 In short, setting up a preset goes as follows.
 Use the option to Add Preset at the bottom right of the Systemwide window as per the screenshot below:

-When you've named your preset, you can Add Preset and Systemwide by default will apply the calibration.
-Systemwide has much more to offer you than just applying correction - for more in-depth guide on using Systemwide, follow the link here.
+When you've named your preset, you can Add Preset, and Systemwide by default will apply the calibration.
+Systemwide has much more to offer you than just applying correction - for a more in-depth guide on using Systemwide, follow the link here.